-6. Years with strong and weak AEW activity and evidence for a major role of Rossby waves propagating from the Southern Hemisphere are sought.
-In Section 6a, the wave activity throughout the tropics between 75°W and 45°E is characterised for 6 years with the strongest AEW strength and the 6 weakest (labelled in Fig. 2c).
-In Section 6b, mechanisms for amplification of AEW vorticity centres by WMRG waves are explored.
-In section 6c, it is shown that the differences in seasonal-mean zonal flow between the years with strongest and weakest AEW activity are much larger in the upper troposphere than lower troposphere, extending the findings of Nicholson (2009) who examined a single strong and weak AEW year.
-Then in Section 6d, Doppler shifting of WMRG waves by basic zonal flows is shown.
-Finally in Sections 6e-g, the theory for the propagation of RWs and equatorial WMRG waves is used to relate the marked differences in wave activity to the time-mean flow in each season, and a diagnosis of the connection between WMRG waves and SH RWs is present.
-Dynamical explanations are explored that link enhanced AEW activity to enhanced activity of WMRG waves and RWs propagating from the SH into the tropical wave guide.
+6. Years with strong and weak AEW activity and evidence for a major role of Rossby waves propagating from the Southern Hemisphere

+The strong interannual variability of AEW occurrence has already been discussed in the introduction and Fig. 2c shows the marked variability in average AEW intensity between years.
+In this section, dynamical mechanisms that might explain the interannual variability are sought.
+In section 6a, the wave activity throughout the tropics between 75°W and 45°E is characterized for 6 years with the strongest AEW strength and the six weakest (labeled in Fig. 2c).
+In section 6b, mechanisms for amplification of AEW vorticity centers by WMRG waves are explored.
+In section 6c, it is shown that the differences in seasonalmean zonal flow between the years with strongest and weakest AEW activity are much larger in the upper troposphere than lower troposphere, extending the findings of Nicholson (2009) who examined a single strong and weak AEW year.
+Then in section 6d, Doppler shifting of WMRG waves by basic zonal flows is shown.
+Finally in sections 6e-g, the theory for the propagation of RWs and equatorial WMRG waves is used to relate the marked differences in wave activity to the time-mean flow in each season, and a diagnosis of the connection between WMRG waves and SH RWs is present.
+Dynamical explanations are explored that link enhanced AEW activity to enhanced activity of WMRG waves and RWs propagating from the SH into the tropical waveguide.